TheSledgeHammer/GroovyMC/README.md

 GroovyLoader groovyLoader = new GroovyLoader(String modPath, String modResourcePath, String jvm, String url, String modID);

+The class is required for using GroovyMC's Models & Rendering.
+Otherwise it is optional.

-The class is not required, but provides a lot of built in functions and functions that have been auto-completed when used, making life that little bit easier.
+Provides a lot of built in functions and functions that have been auto-completed when used, making life that little bit easier.

 For a complete example look at the GroovyMC class.